ArlanNugara/bicep-caf-azure-landing-zone/README.md

 - The **resourcezone.bicep** in returns calls the modules in **modules** directory and creates the resources.
 - The **main.parameters.json** file is passed to the command which contains all the key value pair of names of the resources.

+### Authenticate Azure CLI

+Hit the command **az login** from Comamnd Prompt or Terminal depending upon your OS.
+More details can be found [here](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli)

 ### Trigger Manually

 Fire the below command to create the resources using Bicep script